In the morning you will meet our tour guide in the lobby of the designated hotel.

 Dinner and overnight in Sukhumi.

-Thursday 25 April 2019: Abkhazia: Novy Afon, Pitsunda and Ritza Lake We'll start the day early and drive north to the Great Caucasus Mountains.
+Day Twelve: Abkhazia: Novy Afon, Pitsunda and Ritza Lake We'll start the day early and drive north to the Great Caucasus Mountains.

 On the way we'll break the journey twice to visit the ancient monastery of Novy Afon and the pleasant Soviet seaside towns of Gagra and Pitsunda.